-The ISS operated with a skeleton crew of three until SpaceX Crew-12 launched on February 13, 2026, from Cape Canaveral, carrying NASA astronauts Jessica Meir and Jack Hathaway, ESA astronaut Sophie Adenot, and Roscosmos cosmonaut Andrey Fedyaev.
+The ISS operated with three crew members until SpaceX Crew-12 launched on February 13, 2026, from Cape Canaveral.
+The mission carries NASA astronauts Jessica Meir and Jack Hathaway, ESA astronaut Sophie Adenot, and Roscosmos cosmonaut Andrey Fedyaev.
 Docking is scheduled for February 14, returning the station to its standard seven-person complement and closing the staffing gap caused by the evacuation.

 Crew Dragon Freedom scheduled to dock autonomously to Harmony module, enabling crew transfer and full restoration of Expedition 74 staffing.